 Robots Everywhere – Robots at Sea!

 Robots Everywhere has always had a focus on nautical robots and their use in survey and transportation.
-In a year of development, we went from ELAINE’s 8 foot precision to the RSV’s survey-quality 6 inch precision for coordinates and 0.5 inch preccision for depth.
+In a year of development, we went from ELAINE’s 8 foot precision to the RSV’s survey-quality 6 inch precision for coordinates and 0.5 inch precision for depth.

 - eTrac RSV (Robotic Survey Vehicle)